 I create films about social injustice which I hope will inspire social change.
 I have multiple feature films in development and the best way to keep up to date with how they are progressing is to Like my Facebook page.
-The films I’m developing include:
+The key films I’m developing include:

-- Cracks in The Ice (think Syriana meets Blood Diamond)
+- Cracks in The Ice (think Syriana meets Blood Diamond).

 Fiona Ashe is an Irish award-winning film/television director and screenwriter, whose work is endorsed by many renowned filmmakers, including Jim Sheridan (My Left Foot), Mark W. Travis (author of The Film Director’s Bag of Tricks) and Bruce A. Block (What Women Want).
+She is attached to direct The Layover, an independent US-Irish co-production.

 Her debut feature screenplay Cracks in the Ice, which is inspired by true events, tells the story of a New York journalist who discovers that blood diamonds from Sierra Leone are being used to fund the 9/11 attacks.
 In 2016 with this script, Fiona advanced to the Quarterfinals of the prestigious Academy Nicholl Fellowships in Screenwriting, run by the Academy of Motion Picture Arts and Sciences.